thompalex/zillow-realestate-project/README.md

-# Zillow Real Estate Project
+# Zillow Real Estate Project By Alex Thompson, Rohil Navani, and Hailey Nguyen

 If you wish to run our project, first create a .env file in the project directory with a google maps api key and two positionstack api keys as follows: